The Sony World Photography Awards has four competitions

 Free to enter and open to all photographers, the awards’ are an authoritative voice in the photographic industry, with the power to shape the careers of its winning, shortlisted and commended photographers.

 In 2016 the total number of entries received since the first edition in 2007 surpassed 1 million images, reinforcing its position as one of the most respected and influential photography competitions in existence.

-Each year a total prize fund of $30,000 (USD) plus the latest Sony digital imaging equipment is shared between winning photographers.
+A total prize fund of $30,000 (USD) plus the latest Sony digital imaging equipment is shared between winning photographers.
 Photographers are taken on a year-long journey, bringing untold exposure and providing a global stage on which to present their work.

-“Being able to have that “stamp of approval” from such a prestigious organisation and jury, and from the photography community, was huge for me, from a personal and professional level.” - Sophie Gamand, Winner, Professional Competition, Portraiture, 2014 Sony World Photography Awards
+“Being able to have that “stamp of approval” from such a prestigious organisation and jury, and from the photography community, was huge for me, from a personal and professional level.” - Sophie Gamand, Winner, Professional competition, Portraiture, 2014 Sony World Photography Awards